Tuesday, November 14, 2023

 I am inherently bad/dirty/stupid/ugly…etc.

-Love is dangerous/painful/violent/exploitive and it’s best to avoid all risk or to expect all relationships to be like that
+Love is dangerous/painful/violent/exploitive and it’s best to avoid and/or to just expect all relationships to be like that

 To love is to be mistreated/to mistreat